-People who are deaf, hard of hearing, and deafblind who are unsure about their rights or who need assistance in accessing services are welcome to call any of the staff of SDHH for assistance.
+People who are deaf, hard of hearing or deafblind who are unsure about their rights or who need assistance in accessing services are welcome to call any of the staff of SDHH for assistance.

-The ILS Program is carried out through IL Counselors assigned to different areas of the state.
+The Independent Living Services (ILS) Program is carried out through IL Counselors assigned to different areas of the state.
 The IL Counselor works with the consumer to develop independent living skills and set attainable goals.
 ILS may begin early in the consumer’s life, as soon as hearing loss is diagnosed or later in life as lifestyles or environments change and present barriers.

 Services are provided to individuals who meet income and severity of hearing loss guidelines.
 Income eligibility maximums are based on family size.

 Services are based on an individual independent living plan and may include counseling, audiological and medical evaluation, independent living skills training, adaptive equipment, basic sign language instruction to the individual or family members, interpreter services to support other planned services, information, and referral, and advocacy.

 The ILS Program also conducts community awareness programs to enhance the understanding and integration of individuals with disabilities.